sdc-china/IDA-doc/_posts/2020-10-27-references-setup-selenium-grid-redhat.md

 ### Chrome Selenium Grid Configuration

-Please note that I add another argument "--no-sandbox" for chrome, as I run chrome by root user.
+Please note that the argument **--no-sandbox** is added for chrome, which allows to run chrome by root user.

 ```
 ## Supports Firefox and Chrome